drashland/drash/cors/README.md

 ## Configuration

-You can use it as is without passing any options (using the default options the middleware will set), or you can configure it as explained below.
-Passing no options will allow CORS for any requests to your server from any origin.
+You can use `Cors` without passing in any options.
+If you do not pass in any options, then `Cors` will set its own default settings.
+Also, you should note that not passing in any options will enable CORS for all requests from any origin.

-`Cors` can be configured by passing in an object, for example: `Cors({ ... })`.
-Below are supported options:
+### `allowedHeaders`

+This config is optional.
+This config manages the [`Access-Control-Allow-Headers` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers).

+This config expects a `string` or `string[]` (e.g., `"Content-Type,Authorization"` or `["Content-Type", "Authorization"]`).

+If this config is not specified, then it defaults to reflecting the values specified in the request's `Access-Control-Request-Headers` header.

+### `credentials`

+This config is optional.
+This config manages the [`Access-Control-Allow-Credentials` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Credentials).

+Set this config to `true` to send the header.
+Otherwise, it is omitted from the response.

+### `exposedHeaders`

+This config is optional.
+This config manages the [`Access-Control-Expose-Headers` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Expose-Headers).

+This config expects a `string` or `string[]` (e.g., `"Content-Range,X-Content-Range"` or `["Content-Range", "X-Content-Range"]`).

+If this config is not specified, then no custom headers are exposed.

 ### `origin`

-The `origin` property configures the `Access-Control-Allow-Origin` header.
-This option tells the middleware what origins to allow requests from.
-For example, if the value is `"https://google.com"`, then the middleware will not allow requests from `"https://stackoverflow.com"`.
+This config is optional.
+This config manages the [`Access-Control-Allow-Origin` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin).
+This config tells `Cors` what origins to allow requests from.
+For example, if the value is `"https://google.com"`, then `Cors` will not allow requests from `"https://stackoverflow.com"`.

-The `origin` can be of type:
+The `origin` config can be of the following types:
-  - `boolean` - set `origin` to `true` to reflect the [request origin](http://tools.ietf.org/html/draft-abarth-origin-09), or set it to `false` to disable CORS.
-  - `string` - set `origin` to a specific origin.
-For example if you set it to `"http://example.com"` only requests from "http://example.com" will be allowed.
+  * `RegExp`
-  - `RegExp` - set `origin` to a regular expression pattern which will be used to test the request origin.
-If it's a match, the request origin will be reflected.
-For example the pattern `/example\.com$/` will reflect any request that is coming from an origin ending with "example.com".
+      * Set `origin` to a regular expression to allow requests only from origins matching the regular expression.
+For example, the pattern `/example\.com$/` will match and allow any request that is coming from an origin ending with `example.com`.
+  * `array`
-  - `array` - set `origin` to an array of valid origins.
+      * Set `origin` to an array of valid origins.
 Each origin can be a `string` or a `RegExp`.
-For example `["http://example1.com", /\.example2\.com$/]` will accept any request from "http://example1.com" or from a subdomain of "example2.com".
+For example, `["http://example1.com", /\.example2\.com$/]` will allow any request from `http://example1.com` and any request from a subdomain of `example2.com`.
-  - `Function` - set `origin` to a function implementing some custom logic.
-The function takes the request origin as the first parameter and a callback as a second (which expects the signature `err [Error | null], allow [bool]`), *async-await* and promises are supported as well.
+  * `boolean`
+      * Set `origin` to `true` to reflect the [request origin](http://tools.ietf.org/html/draft-abarth-origin-09), or set it to `false` to disable CORS.
+  * `string`
+      * Set `origin` to a single, specific origin.
+For example, set it to `"http://example.com"` to allow requests only from that origin.

 ### `methods`

-Configures the **Access-Control-Allow-Methods** CORS header.
-Expects a comma-delimited string (ex: `"GET,PUT,POST"`) or an array (ex: `['GET', 'PUT', 'POST']`).

-### `allowedHeaders`

-Configures the **Access-Control-Allow-Headers** CORS header.
-Expects a comma-delimited string (ex: `"Content-Type,Authorization"`) or an array (ex: `['Content-Type', 'Authorization']`).
-If not specified, defaults to reflecting the headers specified in the request's **Access-Control-Request-Headers** header.

-### `exposedHeaders`

-Configures the **Access-Control-Expose-Headers** CORS header.
-Expects a comma-delimited string (ex: `'Content-Range,X-Content-Range'`) or an array (ex: `['Content-Range', 'X-Content-Range']`).
-If not specified, no custom headers are exposed.

-### `credentials`

-Configures the **Access-Control-Allow-Credentials** CORS header.
-Set to `true` to pass the header, otherwise it is omitted.
+This config is optional.
+This config manages the (`Access-Control-Allow-Methods` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Methods).

+This config expects a `string` or `string[]` (e.g., `"GET,PUT,POST"` or `["GET", "PUT", "POST"]`).

 ### `maxAge`

+This config is optional.
+This config manages the [`Access-Control-Max-Age` header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age).

-Configures the **Access-Control-Max-Age** CORS header.
-Set to an integer to pass the header, otherwise it is omitted.
+Set this config to an integer to send the header.
+Otherwise, it is omitted from the response.

 ### `optionsSuccessStatus`

-Provides a status code to use for successful `OPTIONS` requests, since some legacy browsers (IE11, various SmartTVs) choke on `204`.
+This config is optional.
+This config provides a status code to use for successful `OPTIONS` requests, since some legacy browsers (e.g., IE11, various SmartTVs) choke on `204`.

 ### `preflight`

-If needed you can entirely disable preflight by passing `false` here (default: `true`).
+This config is optional.
+If needed, you can disable preflight entirely by setting this config to `false`.

+If this config is not specified, then it defaults to `true`.